 Discovery

-Proposal 2: In Model A, the relay UE should announce the UE list in a discovery announcement message containing UEs for which the quality of PC5 link between the relay UE and the said UE is above a certain threshold.
-If agreed, LS is sent to SA2.

-Proposal 4a: After a relay UE receives a discovery message from a source remote UE, the relay UE transmits discovery solicitation/response message only if the PC5 RSRP between the relay UE and the source remote UE is above a threshold.
+Proposal 4a: After a relay UE receives a discovery message from a source remote UE, the relay UE transmits discovery response message or forwards the discovery message for DCR message with integrated Discovery case only if the PC5 RSRP between the relay UE and the source remote UE is above a threshold.

 Proposal 4b: For Model-B discovery, after receiving a discovery message from a relay UE, a target remote UE transmits the discovery response message only if the PC5 RSRP between the target remote UE and the relay UE is above a configured threshold.